 4. Specific Cheeses

 Dairy products contain a ton of vitamin D and biotin.
-However, certain cheeses have the optimal levels of biotin according to biotin studies on dairy.
+However, certain cheeses have the optimal levels of biotin according to biotin studies on dairy (PDF).
 The top cheeses for hair growth include:

 5. Alfalfa Sprouts